State Fair of West Virginia

 Driving

-Nestled in between the north and south routes of US-219, the fair is easily approached.
-Enjoy the beautiful scenic drive of Greenbrier Valley.
+Nestled between the north and south routes of US-219, the fair is easily approached.
+Enjoy the beautiful scenic drive of the Greenbrier Valley.
 The Greenbrier River flows prettily along and has multiple access points to stop for a picnic or a short hike.
 Being a valley, there may be some rolling hills to drive up and down as you meander along.
-Tune in to the local radio station to listen for weather or road closure advisories.
+Tune in to the local radio station to listen to weather or road closure advisories.

 Parking areas